 But what, exactly, is that something?

 A team of professors at the University of Virginia are leveraging technology across Grounds to begin identifying specific practices professors use that make their teaching effective.
+The project is supported by seed funding provided by the UVA 3Cavaliers program, an initiative of the Office of the Vice president for Research that unites 3 UVA faculty members around one research idea.

 “There has been a significant amount of work in evaluating effective teaching in K-12 classrooms,” said Karen Inkelas, associate professor in the Curry School of Education and Human Development.
 “The success of those efforts is due in part to K-12 class settings being more uniform in size and curriculum.
 However, college classrooms have incredible variety, making it incredibly difficult to determine what exactly is effective teaching.”